masaochi/TC/README.md

 # TC++
-Version 1.2 (2023/1/16)
+Version 1.3 (2023/12/26)

 TC++ is a first-principles calculation code using the Hartree-Fock (HF) and the transcorrelated (TC) methods for periodic systems.

 ## Supported functionalities
 - Free-electron mode (FREE), HF, TC, BITC (biorthogonal TC)
 - SCF and band calculations
+- (from ver.1.3) Cell-fixed structural optimization for HF and BITC.
+Hellmann--Feynman theorem holds for BITC but not for TC.
 - Solid-state calculation under the periodic boundary condition.
 Homogeneous-electron-gas calculation using a periodic cell is also possible.
 - Plane-wave basis set
 - Norm-conserving pseudopotentials without partial core correction (available, e.g., in [Pseudopotential Library](https://pseudopotentiallibrary.org/))
 - For spin-polarized calculation, only spin-collinear calculation without spin-orbit coupling is available.
 - Monkhorst-Pack k-grid with/without a shift.
 A k-grid should not break any crystal symmetry.
-Gamma-only calculation is at present not supported.
 - RPA-type Jastrow factor

 ## Installation